-- Black or khaki color school uniform straight pants/shorts and cargo pants/shorts for boys and girls. - Black or khaki color school uniform capris and skirts, skorts and jumpers for girls must be no more than two inches above the knee when standing. - Bottoms must be plain material without designs or patterns.
+- Black or khaki color straight, jean/denim or cargo pants/shorts. - Black or khaki color capris, skirts, skorts and jumpers.
+Must be no shorter than the end of a students' fingertips when their arms are down at their sides both front and back. - Bottoms must be plain material without designs or patterns.
 No decorative holes, rips or tears.
-Jean, denim, yoga, sweat pant styles are not allowed. - Leggings/tights may only be worn under uniform skirts, skorts, shorts and jumpers must be solid white, black, grey or navy. - All bottoms must allow non-restrictive movement. - All bottoms must be worn at the waist and not excessively baggy; at no time should undergarments show.
+Yoga, sweat pant, athletic (workout) styles are not allowed. - Leggings/tights may only be worn under uniform skirts, skorts, shorts and jumpers must be solid white, black, grey or navy. - All bottoms must allow non-restrictive movement. - All bottoms must be worn at the waist and not excessively baggy; at no time should undergarments show.